top of page

 Supported by the Anna & Noubar Afeyan Endowed Fund

-Festive celebration with live music, refreshments and gifts, and is offered in collaboration with United States District Court, City of Boston, The Advent School, Armenian Museum of America, Boston Symphony Orchestra, Boston Children's Museum, Freedom Trail Foundation, The Greenway Conservancy, Museum of Fine Arts, New England Aquarium and Revolutionary Spaces.
+Festive celebration with live music, refreshments and gifts warmly welcomes our newest citizens is offered in collaboration with United States District Court, City of Boston, Armenian Museum of America, Boston Symphony Orchestra, Boston Children's Museum, Freedom Trail Foundation, The Greenway Conservancy, Museum of Fine Arts, New England Aquarium and Revolutionary Spaces.

 CELEBRATE PUBLIC ART!

-Welcome: Ted Touloukian, AIA (2018- annually since); Remarks: Karin Goodfellow, Director of Public Art, City of Boston (2021); Geometry as Public Art: Telling a Story - 4th grade students, The Eliot K-8 Innovation School sharing their I AM Poem (2019); Sara Baker, Editor-in-Chief, Art New England (2018); Lucas Cowen, Director of Public Art, The Greenway Conservancy (2017); Jared Bowen, Arts Editor, WGBH (2016).
+Welcome has been offered by Ted Touloukian, AIA (2018- annually since); Remarks: Audrey Lopez, Public Art Curator, The Greenway Conservancy (2023); Karin Goodfellow, Director of Public Art, City of Boston (2022); Geometry as Public Art: Telling a Story -4th grade students, The Eliot K-8 Innovation School sharing their I AM Poem (2019); Sara Baker, Editor-in-Chief, Art New England (2018); Lucas Cowen, Director of Public Art, The Greenway Conservancy (2017); Jared Bowen, Arts Editor, WGBH (2016).

 Karin Goodfellow, Director of Public Art, City of Boston